 Owing to the high voltage employed in transmitting, an aerial which is to be used for sending must be particularly well insulated.
-For transmitting sets using from 1⁄4 to one kilowatt of current per hour, the 10-inch "Electrose" strain insulator such as that shown in Fig. 8, or a similar type, will serve the purpose.
-With sets which use vacuum tubes for transmitting, glazed porcelain insulators are preferable.
+For transmitting sets using from $\frac{1}{4}$ to one kilowatt of current per hour, the 10-inch "Electrose" strain insulator such as that shown in Fig. 8, or a similar type, will serve the purpose.
+With sets which use vacuum tubes- for transmitting, glazed porcelain insulators are preferable.

-In the case of a receiving aerial, or of a transmitting aerial employed with a set using less than 1⁄2 kilowatt of current, such as a spark coil transmitter, the ball type of insulator may be used.
-This insulator and other types suitable for an aerial used only for receiving, are shown fig. 5.
+In the case of a receiving aerial, or of a transmitting aerial employed with a set using less than $\frac{1}{4}$ kilowatt of current, such as a spark coil transmitter, the ball type of insulator may be used.
+This insulator and other types suitable for an aerial used only for receiving, are shown in Fig. 5.
 The glazed porcelain cleat is inexpensive and is usually obtainable at any electrical supply store.